 If you suffer injuries in a car accident, seek immediate medical care.
 The health care team that treats your injuries will keep a detailed record of the cause and extent of your injuries and the cost of treating them.
 These records can help us assign financial liability and value the portion of your claim that covers current and future medical treatment.

 If you or someone you love is involved in a head-on collision, the medical care you receive will form only one portion of your claim for compensation.
 Other financial expenses and losses we can help you recover include:

 - Mental anguish

-Each vehicle accident claim will have its own specific costs, which means your potential financial recovery is specific to you.
+Each vehicle accident claim will have its own specific costs, which means your potential settlement award is specific to your case.
 Our Columbus head-on accident lawyer will review your accident and assess the value of your claim prior to beginning any settlement negotiations.
-Our goal is to ensure you are not left paying accident expenses out of your own pocket because your insurer undervalued your claim.
+Our goal is to ensure you are not left paying accident expenses out of your own pocket.

 The days and weeks after a head-on collision can be full of physical and mental struggles.
 It can also lead to financial difficulty when your injuries prevent you from returning to work to support yourself or your family.
 When you trust your case to our team, we can take the following actions on your behalf: